jirau/simple-api/README.md

 ### Step 3: Configuring the IBM Automated Toolchain
 > We will use the toolchain clone option, to clone or copy the simple-api [code](https://github.com/jirau/simple-api.git)  into our own repository.
 As an alterntive, you could clone the code outside of the toolchain process and select the *Existing* repository option. (you will need to authorize the toolchain to access your repository)<br>
-To simplify and to ensure tutorial completion success, we recommend you first follow the intructions as is, by using the clone option.
+> **note:** To simplify and to ensure tutorial completion success, we recommend you first follow the intructions as is, by using the clone option.
+You can then use these instructions to deploy your own projects, by simply selecting the Existing repository option.

 **Please be aware of the the following IBM Cloud toolchain dependencies for deploying containers on your IKS cluster:**<br>
 There are two files that are required by the toolchain automation to deploy our microservice on the IBM Kuberenetes Service cluster.
-These two files are, a 1) **Dockerfile** and a 2) **deployment.yaml**
+These two files are, a 1) **Dockerfile** and a 2) **deployment.yaml**. <br>
 Docker builds images automatically by reading the instructions from the **Dockerfile**.
 The **Dockerfile** contains all the instructions and specifications, needed to build a given image.<br>
 The **deployment.yaml** includes the Kubernetes deployment and service API objects with the specifications for our cluster master node to provision and manage our microservice resources.
 Additional objects could be added under this file, by using the **---** triple dash separator.